 November 2015/January 2016.
 Father did not attend hearings scheduled on November 10, 2015 and January 28, 2016 but was represented by counsel at both hearings.

-Father had a conflicting court matter on the January hearing date in "adult jurisdiction."
+Father had a conflicting court matter on the January hearing date.
 The court set the next hearing for March 10, 2016.

 March/April 2016.
-At the March 10 review hearing, the court reset the hearing for April 27, 2016 and ordered M.'s therapist to appear at the April 27 hearing.
+At the March 10 review hearing, the court reset the hearing for April 27, 2016 and ordered M.'s therapist to appear.
 The court further ordered Father's visitation with M. to be supervised until that hearing.